@green-stack/corenavigationuseRouter

 React Portability Patterns

-Each environment has it’s own optimized router.
+Each environment has its own optimized router.
 This is why there are also versions specifically for each of those environments:

 • useRouter.expo.ts